bilyatch/Machine_Learning/README.md

 <li>Launch, monitor, and maintain your system</li>
 </ol>

  <h3>Look at the big picture</h3>
 At this step we need to know our main objective.
-We need the frame the problem
+We need the frame the problem and by framing it we can classify which types of techniques to follow to tackle our problem.

+ Later we need to select a performance measure